adambergman/objsQueue/README.md

 objsQueue 0.9.0
 ===============

-objsQueue is lightweight library that provides connectivity between the content running in a UIWebView and the native, Objective-C application, that contains the UIWebView.
-To use it, add the Objective-C library files, then initialize and start the queue.
-In your HTML or JavaScript files, import the objQueue.js file, and your web content is now connected to your native app.
+objsQueue is lightweight library that provides connectivity between the content running in a UIWebView and the native Objective-C application that contains the UIWebView.
+To use it, add the Objective-C library files then initialize and start the queue.
+In your HTML or JavaScript files, import the objQueue.js file and your web content is now connected to your native app.
 For more detailed instructions, see the 'How to Use objsQueue' section below.
 The Objective-C portion of this library includes four files: an interface, an implementation, and the JSONKit library.
 The JavaScript portion includes one JavaScript file.

 How it Works